Light & Land Workshop - Tutored by Astrid McGechan and Light & Land Founder Charlie Waite

 The most prominent building within the city walls is York Minster, seat of the Archbishop of York, and one of the largest gothic cathedrals in Europe.
 The West Window and the Great East Window, both constructed in the 14th/15th centuries, form the largest expanse of medieval stained glass in the world.

 The variety of subject matter in York will give you ample opportunity to utilise a range of techniques and approaches.
-Be it shooting in black and white, working with shallow depth of field, abstract, street or architectural photography – Paul and I will help you develop and refine your vision and the technical skills to capture images you will treasure.
+Be it shooting in black and white, working with shallow depth of field, abstract, street or architectural photography – Charlie and I will help you develop and refine your vision and the technical skills to capture images you will treasure.